Lvkv m/43: Chassis

 The chassis of the tank was based on the already existing Landsverk L-60 tank chassis, modified and lengthened to contain an extra roadwheel.
 The tracks and engine were retained from the L-60 without change.

 Turret

-Based on the previously designed and produced Landsverk L62 Anti I and Landsverk L62 Anti II designs, the turret was essentially an enlarged and modified version made to mount the two larger Bofors 40 mm L/60 guns.
+Based on the previously designed and produced Landsverk L-62 Anti I and Landsverk L-62 Anti II designs, the turret was essentially an enlarged and modified version made to mount the two larger Bofors 40 mm L/60 guns.

 The turret was hydraulically powered allowing for a full 360 degree spin in only 7 seconds.
 The rate of fire was 120 rounds per minute, with 326 rounds being stored in the turret.

 Assembly

 The turrets were assembled in Karlskoga by Bofors before being sent to Landskrona by rail to Landsverk to be mounted onto the chassis to complete production.
 The first vehicles were delivered in 1947, and were designated Luftvärnkanonvagn fm/43, with fm being an abbreviation of "försöksmodell", meaning "experimental model".
 It is unclear why this "experimental" designation was given.